TYPO3-extensions/gridelements/Documentation/Chapters/Introduction/Index.rst

 a feature developed during the user experience week, that gives backend users some nice options to get a more  **user friendly backend layout**.
 You can create your own table based backend layout records, fill in as many columns as you like with either a wizard or a *TSconfig* like code and arrange these columns to match your desired layout, so backend users will easily recognize where to put their content.
 Each record can get an icon that will be used as with the layout selector box.
+Code can be stored and versioned in files as well.

 Grid Elements are pushing these features to the next level, namely content elements.